DaveCaulfield/hangman/README.md

   - When an incorrect letter is guessed the ascii art image to starts to be drawn.
   - The number of lives displayed is updated with the remaining lives left.
   - A message is also returned in orange warning text advising that the Letter is not in the word.
-  - A message in red text advise that the user has lost a life.
+  - A message in red text advises that the user has lost a life.
   - This all combines to give an easy and intuitive user experience.
   - The different colors add to the user experience.